ALucek/deep-competitive-analyst/README.md

 <img src="./dca_logo.png" width=200>

 Deep Competitive Analyst is a 'deep agent' style LLM assistant built to automate the creation of company profiles and competitive analyses.
-Built on top of [deepagents](https://github.com/langchain-ai/deepagents), [LangGraph Platform](https://www.langchain.com/langgraph-platform), and [Perplexity Search](https://docs.perplexity.ai/getting-started/overview), DCA can perform thorough research autonomously to create detailed business reports in a fraction of the time and cost of a human.
+Built on top of [deepagents](https://github.com/langchain-ai/deepagents), [LangGraph Platform](https://www.langchain.com/langgraph-platform), and [Perplexity Search](https://docs.perplexity.ai/getting-started/overview), DCA can perform thorough research autonomously to create detailed business reports in a fraction of the time of a human.
 It operates for extended periods, dynamically spawning sub-agents to parallelize research tasks and creates the kind of in-depth competitive analysis that usually costs thousands.

 Example output from the agent [can be viewed here.](./example_output/)